fangq/mmc/mmclab/README.txt

-                        'wp'- weighted scattering counts to build mus Jacobian (replay mode) cfg.debuglevel:  debug flag string, a subset of [MCBWDIOXATRPE], no space cfg.debugphoton: print the photon movement debug info only for a specified photon ID
+                        'wp'- weighted scattering counts to build mus Jacobian (replay mode) cfg.debuglevel:  debug flag string, a subset of [MCBWDIOXATRPE], no space cfg.debugphoton: print the photon movement debug info only for a specified photon ID cfg.maxjumpdebug: [10000000|int] when trajectory is requested in the output, use this parameter to set the maximum position stored.
+By default, only the first 1e6 positions are stored.

        fields marked with * are required; options in [] are the default values fields marked with - are calculated if not given (can be faster if precomputed)